Chronic Neck Pain

 Most cases of neck pain are treated medically.
 In some cases surgery is needed.
 The type of surgery will depend on the cause of pain.
-For example, if you have a herniated disk in your neck, surgery will remove the disk.
+For example, if you have a herniated disc in your neck, surgery will remove the damaged part of the disc.

-To help reduce your chance of getting neck pain, take the following steps:
+To help reduce your chance of neck pain:

 - Maintain good posture.

 - Take breaks from activities that do not involve movement such as driving or working at a computer.